RealVNC/picamtilt/README.md

 [VNC Server for Raspberry Pi](https://www.realvnc.com/products/vnc/raspberrypi/) at the [PiWars](http://piwars.org/) event in December 2015.

+**Update [2016-05-04]** There is now an [Alpha version of VNC Server](https://github.com/RealVNC/raspi-preview) available for the Raspberry Pi which allows you to view the entire display output, including the GPU overlays used by the camera preview and Minecraft.
+You will need this version in order to view the camera image remotely.

 The following instructions detail how to build the complete system: